W5TSU/esp32-DashCam/README.md

 * Goes into AP mode when not connected to home network and not recording.
 * Create a Android Phone app to connect to AP and play recordered images.
 * Provide for On Screen Display (OSD) of Date and Time
+* Create a 3D printed Case.
 ![Actually, there are two cats in this image!]( Docs/twocatsactually.png)

 ### Hardware used:

-[ESP32-Cam](https://www.amazon.com/ESP32-CAM-MB-Aideepen-ESP32-CAM-Bluetooth-Arduino/dp/B0BC1371J4/)These are about $8 US on Amazon.com.
+[ESP32-Cam](https://www.amazon.com/ESP32-CAM-MB-Aideepen-ESP32-CAM-Bluetooth-Arduino/dp/B0BC1371J4/) These are about $8 US on Amazon.com.
 You can purchase different ["Cameras"](https://www.amazon.com/gp/product/B0B63JQHQG/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) for this board.

 #### AI-THINKER ESP32-CAM and ther examples: